 In most cases for women with moderate to severe kidney disease (stages 3-5), the risk of complications is much greater.
-For some women, the risk to mother and child is high enough that they should consider avoiding pregnancy.
+For some women, the risk of getting pegnant is high enough that they should consider avoiding pregnancy.

 Caregiver 12 (FG, SP): "Is it possible to donate my kidney to my wife despite we have different blood groups?"